NkaujLor/NkaujLor/README.md

 - 🤝 I’m looking for help with **Python, AWS, Docker**

-- 👨‍💻 All of my projects are available at [www.github.com/NkaujLor](www.github.com/NkaujLor)

 - 💬 Ask me about **anything**

 - 📫 How to reach me **lor_nkauj@hotmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/nkauj-lor-b242587a/](https://www.linkedin.com/in/nkauj-lor-b242587a/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">